buimaianh/cs50w-projects/email/dev-log.md

 - Problem to solve
     - Send a `PUT` request to `/emails/<email_id>`
-    - Get a message about updating result
+    - Display a message about the result of updating read status

 - Input
     - `email_id`